RaspberryPiFoundation/weather-station/README.md

   `sudo nano /etc/modprobe.d/raspi-blacklist.conf`

-  Comment out the line `blacklist i2c-bcm2708` but putting a hash `#` at the start of the line.
+  Comment out the line `blacklist i2c-bcm2708` by putting a hash `#` at the start of the line.

   Press `Ctrl - O` to save and `Ctrl - X` to quit nano.

-1. Set the modules that load automatically on boot.
+1. Set the required modules to load automatically on boot.

   `sudo nano /etc/modules`